 Her accomplishments made her a citizen of the sporting world as she became Manager and Head of the Delegation to the World Tournament.
 She was also the First Vice President of the West Indies Netball Board of Control.

 For 40 years, Tyson was also the director of the Choir at the Co-Cathedral of the Immaculate Conception.
 She was an active member of the the Business and Professional Women’s Organization and the recipient of numerous awards for her contributions to Sport and community development.
-Pam Tyson died in Trinidad on the 11 February 2013.
+Pam Tyson died in Barbados on the 11 February 2013.